dpoteet1010/league-page/README.md

 - (Optional) If you want to add analytics, go to the [Analytics page in Vercel](https://vercel.com/d?to=%2F%5Bteam%5D%2F%5Bproject%5D%2Fanalytics&title=Open+Web+Analytics) and turn them on!
 They will start tracking after the next deployment.
 - That's it!

+- This project is based in part on code from [League Page](https://github.com/nmelhado/league-page) by Nicholas Melhado, used under the MIT License.

 <!-- ## Development
 see [CONTRIBUTING.md](.github/CONTRIBUTING.md) -->